ralsina/clusterhat-saltstack/README.md

 Yes, I *know* Swarm is old and obsolete and we should all be using Kubernetes or whatever.
 It works for what I want to do :-)

-## Setup Instructions (assumes you have gone over [Salt in 10 minutes](https://docs.saltproject.io/en/latest/topics/tutorials/walkthrough.html))
+## Setup Instructions

+Assuming you have gone over [Salt in 10 minutes)](https://docs.saltproject.io/en/latest/topics/tutorials/walkthrough.html):

 * Setup a salt master
 * Put this project's `srv/` in your `/srv/` or whatever